 Chief Heredia enjoys spending time with his wife and three daughters in his spare time and calls his employment with the Midland Fire Department one of the most rewarding experiences in his life.

 Assistant Chief Michael Cota has served with the Midland Fire Department since February of 1996.
-His career in suppression as a Firefighter and as an Investigator in the Fire Marshal’s Office has offered an opportunity serve in an array of disciplines for the City of Midland.
-Chief Cota holds state certifications as a Master Firefighter, Arson Investigator and Fire Inspector, while maintaining an EMT-I and Peace Officer license since joining the executive staff of the Midland Fire Department.
-He earned an Associate’s Degree at Midland College and is currently pursuing a Baccalaureate Degree in Business Administration.
+His career in suppression as a Firefighter and as an Investigator in the Fire Marshal's Office has offered him an opporunity to serve in an array of disciplines for the City of Midland.
+Chief Cota holds TCFP Master certifications as a Firefighter, Arson Investigator and Fire Inspector.
+He also holds certifications as a Fire Instructor I and Fire Officer I, while maintaining an EMT-I and Peace Officer license.
+Chief Cota is a graduate of the Texas Fire Chiefs Academy and Certified Public Manager program through Texas Tech University.
+He has earned an Associate Degree through Midland College and is currently pursuing a Bachelor Degree in Business Administration.

-Chief Cota’s duties include overseeing the Community Risk Reduction program, while balancing relationships with internal and external resources to make a positive difference in the lives of our community.
-Chief Cota is also responsible for departmental functions such as policies, budget, health and wellness, and personnel matters.
+Chief Cota's duties since joining the executive administrative staff his duties include overseeing the Community Risk Reduction program and manages the Fire Marshal Office.
+He does so while balancing relationships with internal and external resources to make a positive difference in the lives of our citizens.
+Chief Cota is also responsible for departmental functions such as policies, budget, health and wellness initiatives and strategic planning.

-Chief Cota serves as the Chairman of the Board for the Midland Municipal Employee’s Credit Union since 2004 and is the Secretary/Treasurer of the Midland Firemen’s Relief and Retirement Board since 2007.
+Chief Cota has held a long standing seat as the Chairman of the Board for Midland Municipal Employee's Credit Union and is the Secretary/Treasurer of the Midland Fireman's Relief and Retirement Board.

 David HickmanFire MarshalDavid M. Hickman is a 26 year veteran with the Midland Fire Department.
 Beginning his paid fire career for the City of Big Lake, David served as Assistant Fire Chief and Fire Marshal for the Big Lake Volunteer Fire Department before moving to Midland in 1988.
 In 1991, he became a Driver/Operator and then promoted to the Fire Marshal’s Office in 1999 as a Fire Inspector/Investigator.
 David then promoted to Assistant Fire Marshal in 2006 and became Fire Marshal in 2013.
 David holds Masters Certificates as a Peace Officer, Fire Fighter, ARFF Fire Fighter, Fire Inspector and Fire Investigator.
 David is also received his Paramedic certification in 1990.
 It is David’s mission to reduce the cause of fires through education, investigations and fire code enforcement.